-Elsewhere within BT, the system is said now to be used by BT Global account teams to track spend by customer, and assess contract profitability.
+Elsewhere within BT, the new system is said to be used by BT Global account teams to track spend by customer and assess contract profitability.
 There have also been discussions about extending the tool to BT’s indirect channels management function.

 Pourrat is radical reformer

 Pourrat’s comments came during a recent Sourcing Industry Group webinar, focused on how he has been seeking to shake up BT’s buying function since his appointment.